-- 1.45 In our 2017 Fiscal sustainability report (FSR), we assumed that the difference between the long-term nominal interest rate and nominal output growth would normalise at +0.2 percentage points.
-This provides a close-to-neutral setting for debt dynamics in our long-term fiscal projections, which means the focus of our conclusions is the primary spending over which policymakers have greater control. - 1.46 A difference of +0.2 percentage points is consistent with the UK average since 1990.
+- 8.45 In our 2017 Fiscal sustainability report (FSR), we assumed that the difference between the long-term nominal interest rate and nominal output growth would normalise at +0.2 percentage points.
+This provides a close-to-neutral setting for debt dynamics in our long-term fiscal projections, which means the focus of our conclusions is the primary spending over which policymakers have greater control. - 8.46 A difference of +0.2 percentage points is consistent with the UK average since 1990.
 But given our long-term assumptions about GDP growth, it takes interest rates up to 4.9 per cent in steady state, much higher than current market expectations.
 For example, Bank Rate expectations at the time that our FSR was published did not exceed 2.3 per cent at any point in the next 20 years.
-So while there are reasons one might expect interest rates to rise relative to GDP growth for example the factors influencing global real interest rates described in paragraph 1.24 there is considerable uncertainty around this assumption. - 1.47 Other international institutions, such as the US Congressional Budget Office and the European Commission, also base their long-term fiscal projections on positive growth-corrected interest rates.
+So while there are reasons one might expect interest rates to rise relative to GDP growth for example the factors influencing global real interest rates described in paragraph 8.24 there is considerable uncertainty around this assumption. - 8.47 Other international institutions, such as the US Congressional Budget Office and the European Commission, also base their long-term fiscal projections on positive growth-corrected interest rates.
 For example, the CBO recently used a projection of long-term government bond yields rising to 4.5 per cent on average between 2038 and 2047.
-This compares with a nominal growth rate of 4.0 per cent on average over the same period.17
+This compares with a nominal growth rate of 4.0 per cent on average over the same period.16 - 8.48 The IMF has recently argued that the persistence of low interest rates in part reflects the slow downward adjustment of nominal growth expectations to the lower rates seen in the 1990s and 2000s, alongside a global reduction in safe assets or decreasing global risk appetite.17 Given the structural nature of these factors, it expected interest-growth differentials to remain lower than they were on average in recent decades, allowing governments to sustain higher levels of public debt.